accurec/CyfrinUpdraftCourseDeFiProtocol/README.md

 ## TODO list

 1) Fix tests so that they are passing on Sepolia testnet.
+2) Add more scripts for interactions.
-2) Add integrations tests.
+3) Add integrations tests.
-3) Fix `invariant_gettersShouldNotRevert` invariant so that all getters can be fuzz tested.
+4) Fix `invariant_gettersShouldNotRevert` invariant so that all getters can be fuzz tested.
 Most likely need to add the logic to handler.
-4) Deploy and test on Sepolia testnet.
+5) Deploy and test on Sepolia testnet.
 Add `Makefile` commands to deploy to Sepolia.